 Meredith Nnoka (they/she) is a Chicago-based poet, teacher, and prison abolitionist.
-They have a BA from Smith College and an MA from the University of Wisconsin-Madison, both in Africana studies.
-They teach poetry in carceral facilities and have received fellowships from Illinois Humanities, Lambda Literary, and the Prison + Neighborhood Arts/Education Project.
-Meredith’s writing explores the intersections of justice, feminism, and sexuality.
-Their poems have appeared in Diode Poetry Journal, Four Way Review, The Massachusetts Review, and elsewhere.
-Winner of the 2025 CAAPP Book Prize, their first book, Les Portes, is forthcoming in 2026 from Autumn House Press.
+She is the author of Les Portes (2026), selected by Cameron Awkward-Rich as the winner of the 2025 CAAPP Book Prize, and the chapbooks I Could Never Be Your Woman (2023) and A Hunger Called Music (2016).
+Meredith has a BA from Smith College and an MA from the University of Wisconsin-Madison, both in Africana studies.
+She teaches poetry in carceral facilities and has received fellowships from Illinois Humanities, Lambda Literary, and the Prison + Neighborhood Arts/Education Project.
+Twice nominated for Best of the Net, her poems have appeared in Diode Poetry Journal, Four Way Review, The Massachusetts Review, and elsewhere.

 Praise for Les Portes